 You can receive Social Security retirement benefits and work at the same time, but your monthly benefits may be temporarily reduced.
-If you’ve reached full retirement age, you can increase your Social Security benefits with each additional year you work.
+If you’ve reached full retirement age, there will be no reductions to your benefits, no matter how much you work.
+You can potentially increase your Social Security benefits with each additional year you work before you start collecting.

 - Published: January 4, 2021

 - This page features 5 Cited Research Articles